Not when it comes to money matters, it doesn’t.

 As Get Financially Naked states in its opening pages, when it comes to relationships, financial compatibility is as important as emotional and physical compatibility.
 In fact, it is one of the greatest predictors of whether your relationship will survive long term.

-To drive home the point, the book cites a Money Magazine survey that found that money causes tension in 85 percent of all marriages.
+To drive home the point, the book cites a Money Magazine survey that found that money causes tension in 85% of all marriages.
 This is especially true when one spouse tends to be a spender while the other is a saver.

 And so, in their noble quest to lower the national divorce and bankruptcy rates, co-authors Manisha Thakor and Sharon Kedar put together this guidebook that aims to reduce that tension by teaching you and your significant other how to communicate about money by “getting financially naked,” which the authors use as a catch phrase for getting in touch with your inner financial-self and achieving financial self-acceptance and self-knowledge.

-On several occasions I did find myself fighting off the urge to sit in the lotus position and say an “Om” or two.
+I know on several occasions I found myself fighting off the urge to sit in the lotus position and say an “Om” or two.

 The authors’ thesis is that true financial harmony can really only be achieved by couples who are willing to open up about their feelings regarding money.
 Only then, with that mutual knowledge in hand, can couples work to develop an effective collaborative plan.

 Get Financially Naked is a very easy read — I finished it in less than three hours — written in layman’s terms and virtually absent of the distracting numbers and calculations that can make some personal finance books difficult to follow.
 No complex financial tax planning tips or emerging markets index fund mumbo jumbo here.

 The advice is practical and straight forward.

 A series of short workbook-style questionnaires and quizzes are sprinkled throughout the book to help draw out your thoughts and help you learn about yourself.